computationalprivacy/copyright-traps/README.md

 # Copyright Traps for Large Language Models

+This is a accompanying code for the paper [Copyright Traps for Large Language Models](https://arxiv.org/abs/2402.09363) published at ICML 2024

 ## Generating trap sequences

 We generate trap sequences to be injected with the following script: